What is candida overgrowth and what are the symptoms?

 - alter the nature of the bacteria and the environment of the human gut11

 They went on to suggest the prakriti (nature or basal makeup) of the human host, as well as the parasite, can both be suitably modified with dietary and lifestyle habits, herbal and mineral support, and immune-enhancing Ayurvedic procedures.

 Today, we have volumes of science to suggest that stressful environments, highly processed foods, and imbalanced diets can severely compromise a healthy microbiome, setting the stage for candida overgrowth.12

 How Does Candida Take Over?

-In Ayurveda, the etiology, or cause underlying the uncontrolled proliferation of candida is considered to be agnimandya, or deficient digestion.
-Deficient digestion results in the production of ama, which is the by-product of undigested food.
-Ama is then either absorbed into the bloodstream or lymphatic system, creating a toxicity and the ground floor for many health issues.
-Invariably, this ama will accumulate in the seat of vata found in the lower digestive tract.
-The seat of vata is governed by the apana (or downward moving) energy, which regulates the growth of flora in the gastrointestinal tract.
-As the ama accumulates in the small and large intestines, it will putrefy and ferment, thus inhibiting the normal flora from proliferating.
-Under these conditions, yeast has free reign to spread throughout the intestines unchecked.
+Invariably, ama will accumulate in the seat of vata, the lower digestive tract.
+The seat of vata is governed by apana (downward-moving) energy.
+Apana regulates growth of flora in the gastrointestinal tract.
+As ama accumulates in the small and large intestines, it will putrefy and ferment, inhibiting normal flora from proliferating.
+Under these conditions, yeast has free reign to spread through the intestines unchecked.

 Reigning it Back In